Finnoy Travel - Travel Stories and Reviews

 Food Price

 Eating in Norway drains your budget fast.
-Expect to pay from 15 to 20 euros for a good meal at Burger King.
-In a normal restaurant, meal costs double.
+Expect to pay 15 to 20 euros for a good meal at Burger King.
+In a typical restaurant, meal costs double.
 In the summertime, having a picnic outside is a recommended choice to save money.

 Things to See in Tromso

 Arctic Cathedral is a parish church in Tromso.
-The church is small but it has beautiful architecture.
-There you can unwind and take a few selfies with the beautiful background.
+The church is small, but it has beautiful architecture.
+You can unwind and take a few selfies with the beautiful background there.

 Arctic Cathedral